Lab 01 — Getting Started: Repositories, Environments, and First Tools

 File: labs/lab01/event_generator.py

-Your tool must run like:
+Your tool must run like this:

 python event_generator.py \